 Are you wondering how to spend a weekend in New York City?
 When my Mum moved to NJ to take a job in Manhatten it was a big shock to my British system.
 I found myself wandering the streets of so many movies and was both excited and totally overwhelmed!
-With so much to see and do you are going to need to do some planning to make the most of your 2 days.
-But at the same time, I encourage you to not try and fit in so much that you totally burn out.
+With so much to see and do you are going to need to do some planning to make the most of your 2 days, especially if you’re visiting the as part of a New York to California road trip.
+But at the same time, I encourage you to not try and fit in so much that you totally burn out as you travel New York.